anthony taguest·sydney --:--

 updated Jun 15, 2026

-The fix wasn’t adding more caveats.
-It was promoting the behaviour to a first-class rule with concrete recognition cues — naming the actual keigo markers (です/ます, 恐縮ですが, ~いただけますでしょうか) so the model couldn’t miss them.
-When a behaviour matters, make it load-bearing, not an “…unless…” tucked into a sentence pushing the other way.
+The fix wasn’t more caveats.
+I promoted formality to a first-class rule and named the actual keigo markers (です/ます, 恐縮ですが, ~いただけますでしょうか) so the model couldn’t miss them.
+If a behaviour matters, make it load-bearing instead of an aside.

 the hub · warm terminal